Kangji/Kangji.github.io/_posts/dev/test/2024-02-01-00066-integration_test.md

 ---

-# Integration Test

-- How different part of app interact together
+How different part of app interact together

 ## Integration Test Approach